risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 :::note
 + Set `properties.ssl.endpoint.identification.algorithm` to `none` to bypass the verification of CA certificates and resolve SSL handshake failure.
 This parameter can be set to either `https` or `none`.
 By default, it is `https`.

-+ Starting with version 2.0, the default value for `properties.message.timeout.ms` has changed.
-It's now **5 minutes** instead of 5 seconds, matching the default setting in the official Kafka library.
++ Starting with version 2.0, the default value for `properties.message.timeout.ms` has changed from 5 seconds to **5 minutes**, aligning with the default setting in the official Kafka library.
 :::

 ## FORMAT and ENCODE options